 |11:00 a.m. – 12:30 p.m.||Equations Rounds 1 & 2|

-Team sponsors or league coordinators are responsible for registering their students as teams of five or individual players when a team cannot be formed.
+Team sponsors or league coordinators are responsible for registering their students.
 Students should be registered in the division in which they played during the current season.
 (There will not be a Learners Division, so those students may participate in Elementary Division.)
-Registration for all divisions is due by 10:00 p.m. on Wednesday, April 5.
+Registration for all divisions is due by 10:00 p.m. on Wednesday, April 4.
 This will give enough time to develop seating arrangements that will allow for diverse competition.
 Your promptness in registering is greatly appreciated.

 Sponsors can enter students who have qualified for or are attending the AGLOA National Tournament, but all Academic Games players may participate in the invitational whether they are attending Nationals or not.